blinklet/blog-posts/containerlab-network-emulator/containerlab.md

 / # exit
 ```

-Then bring the veth back up...
+Then, bring the device back up...

 ```
 $ sudo ip netns exec clab-frrlab-router1 ip link set dev eth2 up
 ```

+Then connect to PC1 again:

 ```
 $ sudo docker exec -it clab-frrlab-PC1 /bin/ash
 ```

+And see that the traceroute from PC1 to PC3 goes back to the normal route, passing through Router1 and Router3.

 ```
 / # traceroute 192.168.13.2
 traceroute to 192.168.13.2 (192.168.13.2), 30 hops max, 46 byte packets